Read about some of our researchers below:

-Katie is a drought analyst and modeller at the Centre for Ecology & Hydrology.
+Katie is a drought analyst and modeller at the UK Centre for Ecology & Hydrology.
 Specialising in uncertainty in hydrology models, Katie has worked at the catchment as well as global scale.
 Working within the NERC Drought and Water Scarcity Programme, Katie is developing methods of quantifying and reducing uncertainty in drought research through a multi-modelling cascade approach.
 This work will contribute to both the Historic Droughts project (on drought reconstruction) and the IMPETUS project (drought forecasting).

 Dr Cecilia Svensson

-Cecilia is a hydrologist at the Centre for Ecology & Hydrology, with a background in spatial and temporal characteristics of hydrological extremes.
+Cecilia is a hydrologist at the UK Centre for Ecology & Hydrology, with a background in spatial and temporal characteristics of hydrological extremes.
 Recently, she has been developing statistical methods for seasonal river flow forecasting within the UK Hydrological Outlooks project.
 She has also worked on the development of standardised indicators of precipitation and streamflow drought for the UK, and contributed to an investigation of the link between drought indicators and impact occurrence.
 For the Historic Droughts project, she is investigating statistical relationships between large-scale forcings, such as sea surface temperatures, and regional UK river flows.

 Dr Maliko Tanguy

-Maliko is a Spatial Analyst at the Centre for Ecology & Hydrology.
+Maliko is a Spatial Analyst at the UK Centre for Ecology & Hydrology.
 In the Historic Droughts project she has been comparing and evaluating different Potential Evapotranspiration (PET) formulations based on temperature with the objective of producing a reconstructed PET time series for study catchments and a PET gridded product for the 20th century to be used as input for hydrological models.

 Dr Gina Tsarouchi